Circular Congregational Church — Charleston, South Carolina

 Reflections on Circular Congregational Church

-Many thanks to Diane Yale-Peabody of Amherst, Ohio, who took the photo above.
-Diane writes, “This back view of the church was taken from the cemetery in July 2005.
+Diane Yale-Peabody of Amherst, Ohio, writes of her photo below, “This back view of the church was taken from the cemetery in July 2005.
 Downtown historic Charleston can almost be traversed from one cemetery to another.
 This one is the oldest in the city, with one tombstone dating to 1690.
 The cemeteries are quiet places of beauty, not only for their intricate and curiously carved stones, but also for the overgrown paths and crepe myrtle trees.
 The cemeteries can also spark an interest in the city’s history.
 For example, those rows of children’s graves with dates spread over a few months are a poignant remembrance of the yellow fever epidemics that swept the South.”

 Circular Congregational Church Info